ipbc-dev/jointube/content/home.en.md

 You're a person, not a product.
 PeerTube is a free/libre software financed by a French non-profit organization: [Framasoft](https://soutenir.framasoft.org/association).
 All instances are created, animated, moderated and maintained independently.
-PeerTube isn't submitted by any company monopole, doesn't depend on ads and doesn't tracks you.
+PeerTube isn't submitted by any company monopole, doesn't depend on ads and doesn't track you.
 With PeerTube you're not a product:
-Peertube is at your service, not the other way around.
+PeerTube is at your service, not the other way around.

 {{% /grid %}}
 {{% grid class="col-sm-4" %}}